-December 1 Constitute First-Year-Project (FYP) Committee and submit names of committee members to Graduate Advisor (GA) End of January Should have met with FYP Committee at least once.
+December 1 Constitute First-Year-Project (FYP) Committee and submit names of committee members to Graduate Advisor (GA).
+January 31 FYP proposal due (written or oral).
+End of August Update committee on FYP progress.
 Mid-September or Early October The oral presentations of FYP (and QP in Linguistics, see below), take place.
-Soon after the presentations, students are strongly encouraged to provide a draft of the written FYP report to their research advisor and committee.
 November 1 The final written FYP report is due.
 Submit one copy each to your advisor and committee members and the GA.
 December 1 Committee's review and evaluation of FYP is due.
+January 2 If applicable, FYP revision is due.
+January 16 If applicable, committee's review and evaluation of FYP revision is due.